uptonking/note4yaoo/tech/read-viz-d3.md

   - instead, it is a JavaScript library to manipulate the DOM tree!
   - Its basic building blocks are not circles and rectangles, but nodes and DOM elements;
   - the typical activity does not involve the painting of a graphical shape on a canvas, but the styling of an element through attributes
-  - The “current location” is not so much given through an xy- coordinate on a canvas, but through a selection of nodes in a DOM tree.
 - D3 is a web technology, and relies on a collection of other web technologies;
-  - the DOM API and event model, Cascading Style Sheet (CSS) selectors and properties, the JavaScript object model, and of course Scalable Vector Graphics (SVG).
   - D3 does make them easier to use, and it provides a considerable amount of unification and abstraction on top of them.
   - The only area where it is definitely not enough to “wing it” is SVG.
 - **why d3**
   - D3 provides a convenient way to deliver graphics over the web
   - D3 makes it easy and convenient to create animated and interactive graphics
-  - easy-to-learn, and easy-to- use framework for general-purpose DOM handling
+  - easy-to-learn, and easy-to-use framework for general-purpose DOM handling

 - ### Conventions of the D3 API
 - D3 is primarily an access layer to the DOM tree.